This Week at the Arboretum - The Arboretum

 SATURDAYS 12:30pm-3:30pm/ 8-week sessions

-This class is appropriate for people that have experience with basic painting skills and can read the color wheel for color mixing and who wish to paint in the company of others at the beautiful arboretum.
+This class is ideal for painters with a foundation in basic techniques and color mixing who can read the color wheel and are looking to create in community, surrounded by the natural inspiration of the Arboretum.

 Coached by Ron Pettie.